 The American Phytopathological Society’s (APS) governing Council approved on June 5, 2020 the following statement.
-The APS Committee on Diversity and Equality recommended an initial draft of this statement to Council, which was presented, reviewed, and approved.
+The APS Committee for Diversity, Equity and Inclusion recommended an initial draft of this statement to Council, which was presented, reviewed, and approved.

 The American Phytopathological Society stands in solidarity with the Black community and our peer societies in denouncing racism and prejudice in all forms.
 We condemn the recent horrendous murders of Mr. George Floyd and Ms. Breonna Taylor at the hands of police officers, and of Mr. Ahmaud Arbery while jogging.
 These deaths are just the latest manifestations of centuries of hostility, violence, discrimination and exploitation of Black people in this country and many places around the world.
 The field of plant pathology has always been dominated by white faces and voices, and we explicitly acknowledge that Black scientists enrich our profession and science while shouldering immeasurable burdens.
 We strive to promote diversity and inclusion in all aspects of APS, and to cultivate a community of excellence and equity.
 The long-term viability and success of our community is dependent on ensuring diversity, equity, and inclusion in all aspects of our efforts.
 To achieve this, there is more we can and must do to support Black people and other People of Color.

-APS Council members and the APS Committee on Diversity and Equality commit to identifying and exploring meaningful ways in which to confront racism more effectively within our scientific communities while providing support for our Black colleagues, students, and staff, as well as the communities and families they serve.
+APS Council members and the APS Committee for Diveristy, Equity and Inclusion commit to identifying and exploring meaningful ways in which to confront racism more effectively within our scientific communities while providing support for our Black colleagues, students, and staff, as well as the communities and families they serve.

 - Call upon APS members to educate themselves about systemic and institutional biases and barriers for Black people and other People of Color, and to speak out against discrimination in their professional and personal circles.
 We must each hold ourselves and each other accountable, and accept that we have much to learn.